o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

         When the clone operation completes, verify that you have all of the files from the LFS endpoint.
 You should no longer receive credential prompts.

         ```cmd
+        // Change to the directory name that was created when you cloned the engine repo.
+Default is o3de.
+        cd o3de
         git lfs pull
         ```